 Cables and Connections

-The internet is primarily carried over physical cables.
-Fiber optic cables — thin strands of glass that carry data as pulses of light — form the backbone of the internet.
+The internet is primarily carried over physical cables, not satellites or wireless signals.
+Fiber optic cables -- thin strands of glass that carry data as pulses of light -- form the backbone.
 Submarine fiber optic cables crisscross the ocean floors, connecting continents.
-The TeleGeography Submarine Cable Map (updated annually) shows over 400 active or planned submarine cables, carrying over 95% of all international internet traffic.
-The cable from New York to London can carry more than 100 terabits per second — enough to transmit the entire Library of Congress in a few seconds.
+The TeleGeography Submarine Cable Map (updated annually) shows over 550 active or planned submarine cables as of 2024, carrying over 95% of all international internet traffic.

-At the local level, the 'last mile' connection to homes and businesses uses various technologies: fiber optic (fastest, most expensive to deploy), coaxial cable (cable internet), copper telephone lines (DSL), or wireless radio links (fixed wireless, cellular LTE/5G).
+At the local level, the last mile connection to homes and businesses uses various technologies: fiber optic (fastest, most expensive to deploy), coaxial cable (cable internet), copper telephone lines (DSL), or wireless radio links (fixed wireless, cellular LTE/5G).
 The last mile is often the bottleneck in internet performance for end users.
+According to the Federal Communications Commission (FCC), approximately 24 million Americans still lack access to broadband internet, primarily in rural areas where the economics of last-mile infrastructure are challenging.

 Data Centers

-Websites and internet services run on servers housed in data centers — large facilities filled with thousands of computers, with redundant power, cooling, and network connectivity.
-Major cloud providers (Amazon Web Services, Microsoft Azure, Google Cloud) operate data centers on every continent.
-A single hyperscale data center facility may occupy hundreds of thousands of square meters and consume as much electricity as a small city.
+Websites and internet services run on servers housed in data centers -- large facilities filled with thousands of computers, with redundant power, cooling, and network connectivity.
+Major cloud providers (Amazon Web Services, Microsoft Azure, Google Cloud) operate data centers on every inhabited continent.
+A single hyperscale data center facility may occupy over 100,000 square meters and consume 50 megawatts of electricity or more -- as much as a small city.

 The Protocol Stack: TCP/IP